coneda/kor/api.md

 In this documentation we show JSON content as parsed JavaScript objects, e.g.
 `{some: 'value'}` instead of `{"some": "value"}`.

+## Authentication

+Authentication is not required in which case returned results reflect the 'guest' user's access level.
+API requests may include a authentication key in order to receive content with elevated permissions.
+The key can be passed in one of the following ways:

+* as a HTTP param `api_key` given as query string parameter or as JSON encoded body parameter
+* as a HTTP request header `HTTP_API_KEY`
+* as a HTTP request header `API_KEY`
+* as a HTTP request header `api_key`

+The api key for each user can be retrieved through the profile page or (as a user admin) through the users edit page in the user manager.

 ## Parameters